zdravkov/kendo-docs/api/wrappers/jsp/chart/categoryaxisitem-majorticks.md

 # \<kendo:chart-categoryAxisItem-majorTicks\>

-The major ticks of the axis.
+The configuration of the category axis major ticks.

 #### Example
     <kendo:chart-categoryAxisItem>